 Combine everything together.
 Add the cooked noodles to the sauté pan along with the sauce.
 Cook for 1 to 2 more minutes, tossing the mixture occasionally, until the noodles are al dente.

 Season.
 Taste the chow mein and add extra soy sauce and/or white pepper, if needed.
-(I like my noodles salty and peppery so I usually add more of both, but it’s up to you.)
+(I like my noodles quite salty and peppery so I usually add more of both.)

 Serve.
 Serve immediately, sprinkled with the green parts of the scallions, and enjoy!